Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 are system dependent.
 It was shown that Equation (3-1) holds at temperatures

-noted that parameters, Ć and lnX, are temperature dependent.
-Moreover,
+parameters, Ć and lnX, are temperature dependent.
+Furthermore, they are

-they are pure substance parameters.
-Meanwhile, partial molar excess entropy is defined
+pure substance paramters.
+Meanwhile, partial molar excess entropy is defined as

 lnÁi = hiE